-(The Center Square) – Since the pandemic began, Pennsylvania’s public charter schools enrollment has gone up by almost 12 percent as parents have chosen to take their children out of traditional public schools.
+(The Center Square) — Since the pandemic began, Pennsylvania’s public charter school enrollment has gone up by almost twelve percent as parents have chosen to take their children out of traditional public schools.

 The changes aren’t simply a result of population change, according to the report.

 “Charter school enrollment growth, both overall and for white, Black, and Hispanic students, is outpacing school-aged (ages 5 to 17) population growth in most states included in our analysis,” the report says.

 While charter schools have benefited since the pandemic, they haven’t gotten the majority of students who left public districts.

 “In the 25 states we examined, we found that white student enrollment in charter schools increased by nearly 30,000 students, Black student enrollment increased by nearly 35,000 students, and Hispanic student enrollment increased by slightly more than 95,000 students,” the report says.
 “At the same time, the district sector lost more than 920,000 white students, nearly 180,000 Black students, and slightly more than 140,000 Hispanic students.”

 The majority of parents who switched their children say the change was positive.
 The pandemic pushed them to pay more attention to their children’s education, too.

 “Seventy-eight percent say they became more involved in their child’s education because of what they saw of their children’s education during the pandemic,” the report said.